-Every one of us is surrounded by, and dependent on, other human beings—at work, at home, in daily life.
+Every one of us is surrounded by, and dependent on, other human beings — at work, at home, in daily life.
 Some of these people we choose to be with, while for some others, we have to accept their presence.
 All of them together influence us and shape our lives, and our careers, in a multitude of ways.
-This white paper explores the many ways that relationships shape our careers, for better (as tools for access, support, and sense-making) or for worse (as obstacles).
-It is based on a five-country study by the Center for Creative Leadership of men and women managers in wider Europe.

 When Anne, a successful controlling manager, started to work for her new company in Madrid, she was eager to make a fresh start, work hard, show her competence, strive in her new job, but also maintain a better work-life balance than in her old job.
 At the same time, Leo joined the company as a senior account manager.
 He knew he was a great salesperson and wanted to prove himself with some key accounts in a new industry.